Sleitnick/AeroGameFramework/docs/execution_model.md

 The order of which `Init` is invoked for services and controllers can be explicitly set.
 This is done through the `__aeroOrder` field.

 Simply set the service or controller `__aeroOrder` field to a number.
 The `Init` process will execute based on ascending order.
-Services and controllers without an `__aeroOrder` field set will be executed last (technically, the default order is set to `math.huge`).
+Services and controllers without an `__aeroOrder` field have it set to `4096` by default, meaning that a module with a greater `__aeroOrder` than `4096` will have `Init` called after all unset modules have loaded.

 !!! note
 	The `__aeroOrder` field can be any valid number, including negatives and non-whole numbers.
 See the examples under the [Services](services.md#forcing-init-order) and [Controllers](controllers.md#forcing-init-order) page.